 Elsewhere we described how the Music FTEF allocation has been decreased over at least eight years, related to a decrease in enrollment and number of class sections driven by a systematic FTEF reduction policy predicated on cancelling supposedly low-enrolled class sections at the earliest possible time, typically weeks before the first class meetings, and often before many student cohorts have had a chance to enroll.
 For example, the date on which part-time students can enroll is later than the decision date to cancel many classes.
-In fact, in many cases where we have tracked daily enrollment leading up to the start of term, we can demonstrate that the enrollment numbers used to justify early cancellation have historically been predictive of \successful\ courses.
+In fact, in many cases where we have tracked daily enrollment leading up to the start of term, we can demonstrate that the enrollment numbers used to justify early cancellation have historically been predictive of successful courses.

-Making the problem significantly worse is a division policy (said to be opposed to a college policy) \permanently\ taking away the FTEF of classes cancelled prematurely once for any reason, and permanently reducing the department's overall FTEF allocation.
+Making the problem significantly worse has been a division policy (said to be opposed to a college policy) permanently taking away the FTEF of classes cancelled prematurely once for any reason, and permanently reducing the department's overall FTEF allocation.
 Over a period of years the net result has been a steady reduction in FTEF, class sections, and students served.
 This inexorably destructive process has then caused enrollment in other classes, including succeeding courses in sequences, to face enrollment challenges.

-As described earlier in this report, in the wake of district-wide load adjustments and the elimination of lecture-lab hours the department has lost additional FTEF, which has led to elimination of even more classes from the schedule - despite the fact that the department, administration, and FA all agreed that the department would be "held harmless" for these changes and that additional FTEF would be allocated to prevent these very reductions.
+As described earlier in this report, in the wake of district-wide load adjustments and the elimination of lecturelab hours the department has lost additional FTEF, which has led to elimination of even more classes from the schedule - despite the fact that the department, administration, and FA all agreed that the department would be "held harmless" for these changes and that additional FTEF would be allocated to prevent these very reductions.

 In spite of the appearance that enrollment has declined, the reality is that with fewer and fewer courses offered each year, a systematic and gradual erosion of the Music program has occurred.
-2017-18 appears to be the tenth year in a row of reductions to the Music department FTEF.
-These
+2017-18 was the tenth year in a row of reductions to the Music department FTEF.
+These policies were gradually but with certainty leading towards a dismantling of the Music department.